- Explain the fluid mosaic model of cellular membranes, in terms of membrane structure, composition, and dynamics

 Active transport is easy to identify because it requires energy, and transports against the concentration gradient.
 But is it possible to distinguish facilitated diffusion from simple diffusion?

-Because facilitated diffusion is mediated by protein channels, and because the number of protein channels in a cell membrane is limited, facilitated diffusion shows saturation kinetics.As the concentration difference across the membrane becomes greater, the rate of diffusion increases, for both facilitated and simple diffusion.
-However, the protein channels will reach a point where the flux of molecules through them reaches a limit; all available protein channels are being traversed as rapidly as possible.
-Further increases in the concentration gradient cannot drive faster transport.
+Because facilitated diffusion is mediated by protein channels, and because the number of protein channels in a cell membrane is limited, facilitated diffusion shows saturation kinetics.As the concentration difference across the membrane becomes greater, the rate of molecules diffusing across the membrane increases, for both facilitated and simple diffusion.
+However, facilitated diffusion through protein channels will reach a limit, when molecules are passing through all available protein channels as fast as they can.
+Further increases in the concentration of molecules cannot cause faster diffusion, because every channel is busy and molecules have to wait for openings.
 Active transport will also display saturation kinetics, for the same reason.
 Simple diffusion will rarely reach such a limit, because the entire area of the membrane is available.

 To summarize membranes and transport, check out this animation: http://www.johnkyrk.com/cellmembrane.html – one mistake is that the animation incorrectly shows sphingolipids on both sides (leaflets) of the plasma membrane, whereas sphingolipids are located only on the outer (extracellular side) leaflet.